22 Under 22 team

 The 22 Under 22 team (stylised as 22under22) is an honorary representative Australian rules football team created by the AFL Players' Association that seeks to recognise the best young talent in the Australian Football League (AFL) and AFL Women's (AFLW) competitions each year.
 To be eligible for selection, players must be aged 22 or under for the entire season (including finals).
 An initial squad of 40 is selected by the AFL Players' Board, before fans select a final team of 22 by voting via social media.

 Selection process

 The 22 Under 22 team is the only AFL award decided by fans.
 Supporters were asked to pick their best teams via Facebook, or vote for individual players via Twitter.

 The concept proved to be popular amongst AFL players, with many high-profile footballers voting and sharing their teams on social media.
-Current stars Gary Ablett, Drew Petrie, Brad Sewell, Luke Ball, Andrew Swallow and Isaac Smith all selected sides, as did former players Cameron Mooney, Daniel Harford and Warwick Capper.
+Current stars Gary Ablett Jr., Drew Petrie, Brad Sewell, Luke Ball, Andrew Swallow and Isaac Smith all selected sides, as did former players Cameron Mooney, Daniel Harford and Warwick Capper.

 Several AFL journalists, including Mick Warner and Warwick Green, also voted and shared their teams.